Motor racing-F1 extends Singapore Grand Prix contract until 2028 | Sports-Games

 The Singapore Grand Prix will remain on the Formula One calendar until at least 2028, the sport and race organisers said on Thursday, after agreeing a fresh seven-year deal.

-The Singapore Grand Prix will remain on the Formula One calendar until at least 2028, the sport and race organizers said on Thursday, after agreeing on a fresh seven-year deal.
-The race, Formula One's first-night event that was canceled for the last two years due to the COVID-19 pandemic, is set to return as part of a record 23-race calendar in September, with the 2022 event the first under the new seven-year deal.
+The Singapore Grand Prix will remain on the Formula One calendar until at least 2028, the sport and race organisers said on Thursday, after agreeing a fresh seven-year deal.
+The event, which was cancelled for the last two years due to the COVID-19 pandemic, is set to take place on Oct.
+2 as part of a record 23-race calendar this year.
+It will be the first grand prix under the new seven-year deal.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)